IORoot/wp-plugin__menus--extended/README.md

 ### Setup
-Top of the menu edit page (this page), click on 'Screen Options' and enable: -> Link Target -> Title Attribute -> CSS Classes Layout
+Top of the menu edit page, click on 'Screen Options' and enable: -> Link Target -> Title Attribute -> CSS Classes Layout
 All menu items are list items in an unordered list.
 ```php